Candida Martinelli's Italophile Site

 • the imported glass, lace and paper products sold as "Venetian",

-• over-tourism ruining quality of life,
+• mass-tourism ruining quality of life,

 • and the annual flooding that drapes raw sewage over streets and houses.